evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 You can choose between Reports or Test Suites or use both in combination.

-* You can create identical **metric monitoring panels** from either source.
+* You can create identical **metric monitoring Panels** from either source.
 For example, you can pull the data on the share of missing values from any Report or Test Suite that captures this information.
 * However, **individual Reports and Test Suites** have distinct looks.
 Reports offer more explorative visuals, while Test Suites clearly summarize each individual test result.
 You might prefer one to another.
 * If you want to **track the failed tests** (not just the values of the underlying metrics) on the monitoring dashboard, you must use Test Suites.
 * If you have **a batch testing scenario** and you can define your success conditions upfront, consider using Test Suites.